cspoppuppy/target-aws-lakehouse/README.md

-# target-s3-parquet
+# target-aws-lakehouse

-`target-s3-parquet` is a Singer target for S3Parquet.
+`target-aws-lakehouse` is a Singer target for S3Parquet.

 Build with the [Meltano Target SDK](https://sdk.meltano.com).